tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Changing the Canvas Size
 ------------------------
-It's possible to change the size of Toonz Raster and Raster levels, in order to increase or decrease the area around the images of a level.
+It's possible to change the size of Smart Raster and Raster levels, in order to increase or decrease the area around the images of a level.

 |canvas_size|